What is a Managed Care Contract

-The primary element of a managed care contract is compensation for services rendered.
+The primary element of a managed care contract is compensation for services rendered in the health care industry.
 But there are other important facets that deserve mention for managed care contracting, including:

 For providers, the provisions within a managed care contract can impact many of the crucial elements governing a healthcare organization, including:

-Healthcare reform and the emergence of managed care has added elements of complexity to the relationship between doctors, patients, and the organizations that facilitate the transaction of care.
+Healthcare reform and the emergence of managed care have added elements of complexity to the relationship between doctors, patients, health insurance companies, and the organizations that facilitate the transaction of care.
 This has made it necessary for detailed, well-thought-out contracts that clearly define: